dsl-logo

 circle-green-tick

-• Your home loan balance is multiplied by your interest rate, and divided by 365 (days) to calculate your daily interest.
+• Each day your current home loan balance is multiplied by your interest rate, and divided by 365 (days) to calculate your daily interest.

 • circle-green-tick

-• Your daily interest totals each day in a month are added together to arrive at the monthly interest amount.
+• Your daily interest totals for each day in a month are added together to arrive at the monthly interest amount.
+This amount is then added to your loan balance and needs to be repaid along with the loan principal.

 For a home loan of $600,000 with an interest rate of 6.00% p.a. and monthly repayments, the calculation might look like this: